mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

 We want to demonstrate that fragmenting packets is advantageous in a noisy environment, so we set the transmission power accordingly.
 If there is too much noise, the fragmentation doesn't make any difference, as communication becomes impossible.
-If there is too little noise, the benefit of fragmentation might not be evident, it might even be disadvantageous.
+If there is too little noise, the benefit of fragmentation might not be evident; it might even be disadvantageous.

 .. ``V1.1`` The simulation will be run with four scenarios, each aiming to improve performance in the noisy channel.
 They are defined in the following configurations: